sreejajulakanti/speech_emotion/README.md

 # Speech Emotion

-SPEECH EMOTION RECOGNITION,is a ML based project.
+SPEECH EMOTION RECOGNITION is a Deep Learning project.

-OBJECTIVE: To build a model to recognize emotion from speech.
+OBJECTIVE: To build a model that recognize emotion from speech.

 SVM.py is build based on MLP classifier.